Swayamjimmy/Unbuilt/README.md

 ## Discover Page

-The Discover page is where the core IdeaForge workflow begins.
+The Discover page is where the core Unbuilt workflow begins.

 The user can provide: